gradle/gradle/design-docs/features/composite-build/README.md

 At this stage, this is a scratchpad of ideas for how "composite build" might be developed in Gradle.
 Later this feature and the related stories will be more fully fleshed out.

+### Milestone: Tooling client defines composite build and requests IDE model

-## Milestone: Tooling client defines composite and requests `EclipseProject` model for each included project
+After this milestone, a Tooling client can define a composite build, and request the `EclipseProject` model for each included project.

+#### Stories

 - [ ] Tooling client declares "composite" with one multi-project participant and requests tooling model for each included project
     - Implement `CompositeBuildConnection` on top of existing Tooling API client